qgadrian/safeboda_challenge/README.md

     choice not using server rendering, and go for client running frontend applications ([elm](https://elm-lang.org/blog/compilers-as-assistants) is a
     nice functional language for front).
+* It will be nice having a cache in front of the database layer, if possible.
+    Erlang provides [mnesia](http://erlang.org/doc/man/mnesia.html) in the OTP
+    that can be used for this goal.
+Nothing was implemented to simplify the architecture.
+* Configuration should be less static, it should rely on environment variable **to reuse builds** in any environment, allowing a continuous delivery pipeline deploying same release several times.

 ## Prepare your system